gmazzap/Faber/README.md

        echo $foo; // Output "Foo!";
     }

-    $meh =  $container[ 'meh' ];  // 'meh' is an unregistered, $meh is an error object
+    $meh =  $container[ 'meh' ];  // 'meh' is an unregistered id, $meh is a WP_Error object

     if ( ! is_wp_error( $meh ) ) {
        echo $meh; // not executed
     }

-The extended `WP_Error` class works well with fluent interface.
+The extended `WP_Error` class used by Faber works well with fluent interface.
 If you look at [code here](#fluent-interface) everyone of the chained functions can fail and return a `WP_Error` object, so next method in the chain is called on error object instead of on `Faber` object.

 That's not a problem: the error class will add an error to its errors storage and then returns itself, so that at the end of the chain an error object is obtained and it has track of every method called on it: debug happiness.